-You must use the wor Please see Rule 27.1 rding shown below to appoint a re for more details. presentative to vote at a mee ting for you
+You must use the word Please see Rule 27.1 sentative to vote at a meeting for you

-I (insert name) am a n member of (insert name) Limited.
+I (insert name) am a m nember of (insert name) Limited.

-My address is: (pleas se insert).
+My address is: (please e insert).

-ert name) who lives at (insert addr i's meeting on (insert date) and ar
+) to be my representative and vote for ther dates that meeting continues on.

 Your name

 Your signature

 Date